Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Introduction

-To establish (1), we show that any mechanism in the identical objects model can be extended to a symmetric mechanism in the heterogeneous objects model, while preserving IC and IR.
-In the other direction, a complication is created by the fact that the restriction of an IC and IR mechanism in the heterogeneous objects model to the domain of identical objects with decreasing marginal values need not yield a mechanism that is feasible in the identical objects model.
-This is because in order to allocate the $(i+1)^{\mbox{ st}}$ unit in the identical objects model, the $i^{\mbox{ th}}$ unit must also be allocated; thus, feasibility requires that the $i^{\mbox{ th}}$ unit is allocated with a (weakly) greater probability than the $(i+1)^{\mbox{ st}}$ unit.
-There is no such requirement in the heterogeneous objects model.
+To establish the equivalence between the two models, it is straightforward to show that any IC and IR mechanism in the identical-objects model can be extended to a symmetric mechanism in the heterogeneous-objects model, while preserving IC and IR.
+In the other direction, a complication is that the restriction of an IC and IR mechanism in the heterogeneous-objects model to the domain of identical objects need not yield a mechanism that is feasible in the identical-objects model.
+This is because in order to allocate the $(i+1)^{\mbox{ st}}$ unit in the identical-objects model, the $i^{\mbox{ th}}$ unit must also be allocated; thus, feasibility requires that the $i^{\mbox{ th}}$ unit is allocated with a (weakly) greater probability than the $(i+1)^{\mbox{ st}}$ unit.
+There is no such feasibility restriction in the heterogeneous-objects model.

-The property of rank preserving plays a key role in showing that a symmetric, IC and IR mechanism in the heterogeneous objects model maps into a feasible, IC and IR mechanism in the identical objects model.
+The property of rank preserving plays a key role in showing that a symmetric mechanism in the heterogeneous-objects model maps into a feasible mechanism in the identical-objects model.
 A mechanism is {\sl rank preserving} if whenever the (buyer's) value for object~$i$ is greater than the value for object~$j$, the probability that object $i$ is allocated to the buyer is at least as large as the probability that object~$j$ is allocated.

-In the identical objects case, decreasing marginal values implies that any feasible mechanism is rank preserving.
-In the heterogeneous objects case, however, there exist feasible, IC and IR mechanisms that are not rank preserving.
-We show that if a mechanism for allocating heterogeneous objects is IC, then symmetry implies that the mechanism must be rank preserving.
-This is critical in establishing equivalence~(1).
+In the identical-objects model, decreasing marginal values imply that any feasible mechanism is rank preserving.
+In the heterogeneous-objects case, there exist feasible, IC and IR mechanisms that are not rank preserving; however, if a symmetric mechanism is IC, then we show that it must be rank preserving.
+This is critical in establishing equivalence.

-Exchangeability implies (2).
-Finally, for (3), note that in the heterogeneous objects model the average of all permutations of an IC and IR asymmetric mechanism is a symmetric IC and IR mechanism.
-Consequently, linearity of the revenue functional and exchangeability implies that for every asymmetric mechanism in the heterogeneous objects model there exists a symmetric mechanism which yields the same expected revenue.
-Thus, in the heterogeneous objects model, there exists an optimal mechanism that is symmetric and therefore, rank-preserving; its equivalent mechanism in the identical objects model is optimal in that model.